| The Case for a National Individual Investment

 advantageous than working independently on less efficient property.
 What

+this does is create "voluntary" exploitation.
 This is because keeping 100% of what your labor produces as an individual

 working inefficiently can be less advantageous than keeping less than the